10 Crucial Tips for Stay Safe While Camping in the Wilderness

 If you plan on having a campfire, make sure to follow proper fire safety measures.
 This includes clearing a safe area for the fire, keeping it contained, and properly extinguishing it before leaving.

-8. Respect wildlife
+8. Respect the Wild Animals

 9. Be prepared for emergencies